BorislavIvanov/Telerik_Academy/02. Web Development/==Team Works==/01. JavaScript - UI & DOM - Teamwork/README.md

 * Create **animations**
  * Either for the canvas, SVG or both
 * **The application must work in the latest versions of the browsers: Google Chrome, Mozilla Firefox, Internet Explorer 10/11, Opera and Apple Safari**

+##Additional Requirements

+* Follow the best practices for producing high-quality code: correct naming, data encapsulation, strong cohesion and loose coupling
+* Use GIT as a source control system (GitHub preferable)